adriancmiranda/flash-compiler/README.md

         -apk (Android application package file)
         -ipa (iOS application)
         -air (Adobe Integrated Runtime)
+        -swf (Default: ShockWave Flash)

 ### [mode]

-        -release (The public distribution of software code and support materials) -debug (The methodical process of finding and reducing the number of bugs, or defects)
+        -release (The public distribution of software code and support materials) -debug (Default: The methodical process of finding and reducing the number of bugs, or defects)

 ### [options]